Fresenius' German hospital bid on deathbed -sources

 Even though a combined Fresenius-Rhoen would have held only 8 percent of the public-sector dominated German hospital market, it would have been the only private player offering a hospital within an hour's drive to 75 percent of Germans.

-Private operators have grown by snatching up underfunded hospitals from debt-laden German municipalities, but that practice has been hobbled by political opposition to privatisation.
+Private operators have grown by snatching up underfunded hospitals from debt-laden German municipalities, but that practice has been hobbled by political opposition to privatization.

 Since healthcare budget restraints are preventing Helios, Rhoen and their peers from setting up greenfield hospitals, their only remaining growth option had been to look for mergers amongst themselves.